Why you can trust The Zebra

 GEICO vs. Allstate vs. Progressive: which car insurance is best?

 GEICO, Allstate, and Progressive are among America's most popular car insurance companies, boasting brand recognition and substantial client bases.
 Despite their similar size, the three insurers have their differences — most notably in the way they price policies and the discount programs they provide.
-Let's dive into the details and compare Allstate, GEICO, and Progressive.
+Let's dive into the details and compare Allstate, GEICO and Progressive.

 Filing a claim is an inevitable part of carrying car insurance.
 A claim can have a lasting impact on your car insurance premium.
 Our data show Progressive is the cheapest of the three major insurers if you have an at-fault accident on your record.
-If you're claim-free, GEICO is the most affordable option.
+If you're claim-free, GEICO could be the most affordable option.

 |Company||Six-Month Premium After an At-Fault Accident|

 The three insurers offer fairly competitive rates after an at-fault accident.
 Based on our user profile, Progressive is the cheapest company after a collision claim.

 GEICO vs. Allstate vs. Progressive: cheapest car insurance for young drivers